 How to obtain service from YSCC Genomics Core and what you will expect of your data:

-- Sample: We use the latest advancement of the TruSeq Chemistry from Illumina for all standard library preparation and Illumina sequencing by synthesis technology for high through-put sequencing.
+Sample: We use the latest advancement of the TruSeq Chemistry from Illumina for all standard library preparation and Illumina sequencing by synthesis technology for high through-put sequencing.
 Please use this link to submit your samples.
+For Agilent Bioanalyzer Q.C. samples only, please fill out this form, obtain your PIs signature and bring the signed form with your samples to drop off.

 - Submission: Users should submit 5-10 uL of undiluted sample (The Core will use 1ul for Bioanalyzer/Qubut for quality control.
 If concentration is too low, we may ask that you resubmit.